FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-2018-q1-q2-update.md

 Let’s not bury the lead.
 The most exciting thing going on right now in the Filecoin Project is building the first protocol implementation: **go-filecoin**.
 We have been hard at work on this for many months, and are thrilled to have reached a point where:

-- (1) the blockchain data structures are implemented (structured as [IPLD](https://ipld.io/))
+1. The blockchain data structures are implemented (structured as [IPLD](https://ipld.io/))

-- (2) the nodes can establish secure connections to each other ([libp2p](https://libp2p.io/))
+2. The nodes can establish secure connections to each other ([libp2p](https://libp2p.io/))

-- (3) message and block propagation work over [libp2p](https://libp2p.io/) pubsub
+3. Message and block propagation work over [libp2p](https://libp2p.io/) pubsub

-- (4) miners can assemble blocks
+4. Miners can assemble blocks

-- (5) the nodes validate blocks & achieve consensus on the heaviest chain
+5. The nodes validate blocks & achieve consensus on the heaviest chain

-- (6) messages (transactions) invoke and execute actors (smart contracts, virtual machine)
+6. Messages (transactions) invoke and execute actors (smart contracts, virtual machine)

-- (7) actor memory is scoped and isolated in the state tree (vm)
+7. Actor memory is scoped and isolated in the state tree (vm)

-- (8) accounts, payments, and token basics work
+8. Accounts, payments, and token basics work

-- (9) the main features of the Storage Market are implemented (asks, bids, deals, storing files)
+9. The main features of the Storage Market are implemented (asks, bids, deals, storing files)

-- (10) clients can hire miners, store files, and retrieve them later (!)
+10. Clients can hire miners, store files, and retrieve them later (!)

-- (11) actors like Payment Channels work, though not complete
+11. Actors like Payment Channels work, though not complete

 You can take a closer look at completion state of various parts of go-filecoin in [this working document](https://docs.google.com/document/d/1cgss-rifFO2iSJgnMmOsD_tPal40MUp1m7crTFQuVYQ/edit?usp=sharing).